Bolívar Battalion

-The Bolívar Battalion is a pro-Ukraine volunteer unit fighting in the Russian invasion of Ukraine.
-The battalion is named after Simón Bolívar, a Venezuelan military and political leader who led what are currently the countries of Colombia, Venezuela, Ecuador, Peru, Panama, and Bolivia to independence from the Spanish Empire.
+The Bolívar Battalion is a unit of the International Legion fighting on the side of Ukraine in the Russo-Ukrainian war.

 History

 The Bolívar Battalion was established on August 22, 2023.
 It is mainly made up of volunteer soldiers from South American countries such as Colombia, Venezuela, Ecuador and Argentina.
 However, there are also Ukrainians, Australians and Americans fighting in the unit.
 The battalion is led by a Venezuelan named José David Chaparro Martínez.
 José arrived in Ukraine for the first time in 1989 when it was still a part of the Soviet Union.